 - Graduate Business Capstone Course

 In total, the Master’s Degree in Business Administration with a concentration in Human Resource Management is 36 credits.
 Most students take about 12 months or 48 weeks to complete the course.
 Graduates with a master’s degree can often apply for promotions within their companies to a managerial position.
-This comprehensive degree can include a higher salary and benefits package and a higher placement within the company.

 Earning an MBA from Everglades University is a great way to reach your personal and career goals.
 Choosing a Human Resource Management concentration helps further develop your professional skills and learn more about the ever-changing world of human resources.
 Learn more about how to get into human resources by contacting our admissions office today!